 We'll look at links in much more detail on the page Links in SEO

 Most people tell search engines, usually without even realising it, where they are located.
 So a person who is in New York and searches “What is time now” might see the same results as a person based in India who searches “What is time in New York now” while a person in Washington who searches “italian restaurant” will see a completely different set of results compared to a person in Detroit who searches “italian restaurant”.

 This is reason number one why anyone who promises you your website will be number one on Google if you use their services is to be avoided.
 In other words Google #1 is a myth.

-Most search engines also keep track of where you have been on the web in the past unless you explicitly block them and as most people don't know how to do this search engines know an awful lot about most people.
+Most search engines also keep track of where you have been on the web in the past unless you explicitly block them.

 This means the search results you see are often different from those of a person who sits next to you but uses their own computer!

 As a personal example when I'm planning to cook my favourite curry I always look up 'Prawn Saag' on Google and from the results I always choose the Curry Frenzy website.
-This wasn't always at the top of the search results when I looked it up but it is now number one for my search results.
+This wasn't always at the top of the search results but it is now number one for my search results.

 Google has learnt this is the site I am looking for after I search 'Prawn Saag' and so it tries to be helpful by placing it at the top of the list.

 This is reason number two why Google #1 is a Myth.